tstoegi/MicroWakeupper/README.md

 Created on December 13th 2018 by Tobias Stöger (@tstoegi)
-Updated to Rev.3 on January 7th 2019 by Tobias Stöger Updated to Rev.6 on May 20th 2021 by Tobias Stöger Updated to Rev.6.2 on May 28th by Tobias Stöger
+Updated to Rev.3 on January 7th 2019 by Tobias Stöger Updated to Rev.6 on May 20th 2021 by Tobias Stöger Updated to Rev.6.2 on May 28th 2021 by Tobias Stöger Updated to Rev.6.3 on Feb 3rd 2022 by Tobias Stöger